 Debug Run Runs to the next breakpoint.
 Debug Stop Stops the debug session.
 Toggle Breakpoint Toggles a breakpoint on the current line.
 Clear Breakpoints Removes all breakpoints from all files.

-Examine Variable Opens a user-specified variable in a floating Symbol will step inside this procedure.
+Examine Variable Opens a user-specified variable in a floating Symbol Editor window.

-Editor window.

 Step in Steps to the next line.
-If the next line is a procedure, it procedures.

-Step over Steps to the next line without stepping into other

-Step out Runs through the end of the current procedure and

-stops in the calling file.
+If the next line is a procedure, it will step inside this procedure.
+Step over Steps to the next line without stepping into other procedures.
+Step out Runs through the end of the current procedure and stops in the calling file.